Skip to main content

 Street Lighting

-The Council owns and maintains fifty-eight eco-friendly street lights distributed throughout the parish.
+The Council leases and funds fifty-eight eco-friendly street lights distributed throughout the Parish.
 Most of the stock has been replaced with energy efficient LED lights, and the process of upgrading this stock continues.

 Children’s Playground